 People are so concerned with what others get that they will often take steps to make sure that nobody else gets even a fair share.
-A study that was done not too long ago involved the use of economic simulation games, in which a number of people interacted on computers to increase their wealth.
+One recent study involved the use of economic simulation games, in which a number of people interacted on computers to increase their wealth.
 One of the stunning results from the exercise was the discovery that the participants would, almost without exception, use up to one-quarter of the wealth they accumulated to decrease the wealth of the other players!
 We hate so badly to see others win that we are willing to give up something of our own to make sure they don't.